tailwindcomponents/articles/upgarde-laravel-mix-to-v6/index.md

 mix.js('resources/js/app.js', 'public/js').react();
 ```

-If you want to keep using Vue3 with laravel mix 6 Mix will automatically detect whether you have Vue 2 or 3 installed, based on your dependencies list. or you can pass it to your Vue API.
+If you want to keep using Vue3 with Laravel mix, mix v6 will automatically detect whether you have Vue 2 or 3 installed, based on your dependencies list.

 ```js
 mix.js('resources/js/app.js', 'public/js').vue({ version: 2 });
 ```

-You can do the same thing for React
+You can also do the same thing with React

 For more information you can check [CHANGELOG](https://github.com/JeffreyWay/laravel-mix/blob/master/CHANGELOG.md) and [UPGRADE GUIDE](https://github.com/JeffreyWay/laravel-mix/blob/master/UPGRADE.md)